 The best way to learn the art of screenwriting is to read scripts as well as learn the details of the craft.
 You don’t need to live near a film school to access instructors.
 You can participate in great online writing classes right from your living room.
 Whether a full online course or a 90-minute webinar, the Internet offers unprecedented access to professionals.

 Classes are available on the craft of screenwriting, the business of screenwriting, and also how to break into the film industry, all taught by seasoned instructors who have been in the trenches and understand the industry fully.
-If you happen to live in the Los Angeles area, The Writers Store also offers classes at their retail location.

 Development, Coaching, and Contests